- 📖 Geeky Medics OSCE Book

 History

-In order to establish whether emergency contraception is required, and which form might be appropriate for the patient, it is important to take a history.
-This information may already be given to you in an OSCE setting, however, if you need to gather information ensure to signpost this to the patient.
+To establish whether emergency contraception is required and which method might be appropriate for the patient, it is important to take a history.
+This information may already be given to you in an OSCE setting.
+However, if you need to gather information, signpost this to the patient.

-“In order to establish whether you might need emergency contraception, and which method might work best for you, I need to first need to ask a few questions.
-We will talk about the details of the unprotected sex and any contraception you may be using, about your periods, about any recent sexual partners so we can think about screening for infections, and about your health in general.
+“In order to establish whether you might need emergency contraception and which method might work best for you, I need to first ask you a few questions.
+We will talk about the details of the sex and any contraception you may be using, about your periods, about any recent sexual partners so we can think about screening for infections, and about your health in general.
 After this, we will see what options are available to you.”

-A complete history should also include a sexual history to assess risk for sexually-transmitted infections, a past medical history, and a drug history.
+A complete history should also include a sexual history to assess the risk for sexually transmitted infections, a past medical history, and a drug history.

 Patients should be offered screening for sexually transmitted infections when they are seen in a sexual health clinic.